CyVerse-learning-materials/DE-tool-integration-quickstart/index.rst

 |add_tool|

-3.3 Procede to create an app in Discovery Environment
+Procede to create an app in Discovery Environment

-The next step is the

 ----